-"Create an urban forest plan that identifies tree canopy goals, establishes a budget, and presents implementation measures...create a green infrastructure program to protect environmentally sensitive areas and integrate nature into the city" (ImagineAustin, 2012, p.247).
+"Create an urban forest plan...that presents implementation measures...create a green infrastructure program to protect environmentally sensitive areas and integrate nature into the city" (ImagineAustin, 2012, p.247).

 "AUFP needs to have short and long term goals, with action items, with a plan (what, how, when)."